gioman/radio_telemetry_tools/README.md

 **NOTE**: at least *scipy* 0.10 **and** the *gdal_contour* command must be installed in order to have the kernel density algorithm available.

+Since version 1.4.0 the plugin adds new functionalities:

+* A porting to the Processing toolbox of the "RandomHR" plugin (Randomization of home ranges within a study area, see http://plugins.qgis.org/plugins/randomHR/) that was previously available for QGIS 1.x but not for 2.x

+* A new tool called "Random path" that allows to randomize paths (lines) with many options: keep angles, randomize angles (range as user choice), randomize starting points, keep starting points, use a point layer for starting points, check if the random path crosses features of a specified line/polygon layer.

 Support
 -------